seqeralabs/migtool/README.md

 > **Warning**
 >
 > The original file should always have both a fixed file and an amended file.
 It's not possible to have one without the other.
+> There can be only one pair of fixed and amended files.

 ## Get started